bobbingwide/oik-clone/README.md

 ## Frequently Asked Questions

 # Is there a beta test version?
-Yes. v0.8 is the first Beta test version.
+Yes. v0.8 was the first Beta test version.

-v0.8 is being Beta tested on the oik-plugins servers and WP-a2z sites.
+Beta testing of v0.8 was performed on the oik-plugins servers and WP-a2z sites.

 Previously v0.7 was Alpha tested on the oik-plugins servers.